 If maintenance of existing pine stands is a management objective, then the value of prescribed fire as a tool must be considered.
 Baker and Langdon (1990), in their discussion of the silvics of loblolly pine, provide a good overview.
 Loblolly pine is well adapted to the Atlantic coastal plain of Maryland's Eastern Shore, and grows well on soils with imperfect to poor surface drainage.
 Seedbed preparation by scarification or burning greatly increases seed germination and seedling survival.
 Loblolly pine is shade intolerant, so some form of disturbance is necessary to maintain the species.
 Most view the "climax" forest for the loblolly pine type as several possible combinations of hardwood species and loblolly pine.
-There is evidence that within the range of loblolly pine, several different tree species could potentially occupy a given area for an indefinite period of time and that disturbance is a naturally occurring phenomenon.
+There is evidence that within the range of loblolly pine, several different tree species could potentially occurring phenomenon.
 If this is so, then the climax for this forest might best be termed the "southern mixed hardwood-pine forest".
 Loblolly pine seems to thrive when foresters utilize prescribed burning as a management tool.
 In the Atlantic coastal plain, a series of prescribed burns, such as a winter burn followed by three annual summer burns before a harvest cut, has been more effective than disking for control of competing hardwood vegetation and improvement of pine seedling growth after establishment of natural regeneration.